scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 <details markdown="1"><summary><h1>Where will the files go?</h1></summary>

 The entire Python distribution, with all packages and the binary shared libraries that support them, will go into a new directory, most likely in your home directory and named `mambaforge`.
-All of the files in it are installed with your own user permissions (i.e. not superuser/`sudo`).
+All of the files in it are installed with your own user permissions (i.e. not superuser/requiring `sudo`).

 <details markdown="1"><summary><h2>How to get rid of them if you change your mind</h2></summary>